CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 ### Configure NetQ CLI Using the CLI

-The steps to configure the CLI are different depending on whether you installed the NetQ software for an on-premises or cloud deployment.
-Follow the instructions for your deployment type.
+Configure the CLI according to your deployment type.

 {{<tabs "Configure CLI with CLI">}}